peng225/oval/README.md

 ## What is Oval?

-Oval is a data validation tool for S3 compatible object storages.
+Oval is a data validation tool for S3-compatible object storages.

 ## Motivation